 “Until I am done.”

+The cave they counted as theirs had a mouth like a grin, wide enough for them to crawl through together.
 The first rooms of the cavern were cathedral-large, their ceilings domed and scalloped, stalactites like chandeliers draped in calcite frost.
 Brien murmured a reverent phrase he had adopted six months into their relationship: “We go down to unearth our hearts.”
 She smiled.
-She’d taught it to him in this cavern, giddy at how their voices matched in echo.
+She’d shared it with him in this cavern, giddy at how their voices matched in echo.

 “Rye?”
 Brien called, far back behind her.
 “Wait for me?”

 “I’m just looking,” she lied.
-She wanted to be on the other side before he was.
+She wanted to be on the other side before he caught up.
 She pushed through, measuring the breath out of her lungs to make her chest smaller, slid, felt her ribs squeeze.
 She was on the far side.
 A room of shale, a click of water-drip hitting a shallow pool.
 She stood and looked back.

 He had started through behind her, but the Keyhole did not reward impatience.
 His shoulders jammed.
 He tilted.
 A crumb of rock let go and fell, and that small sound was its own prophecy.